 Furthermore, using this monitor under any lighting condition is not a problem.
 It has a built-in anti-glare coating, which makes its viewing easier on the eye.

 Connectivity includes HDMI and VGA ports, but there’s no audio line-out port nor built-in speakers.

 Price & Similar Monitors

 The price of the HP 22cwa monitor is ~$70.

 The monitor’s unique design and the quality of specs in relation to the price are the main reason behind its popularity and excellent ratings.
-However, nowadays, there are better alternatives available, and we highly recommend the Acer SB220Q instead.
+However, nowadays, there are better alternatives available.